Arcandrus/the-cosy-narwhal/README.md

 ## Design

+Taking into account Strategy, Scope, Structure, Skeleton and Surface, together with User Stories and desired outcomes, this is what I considered while building this project.

+Given this was a collaborative project, the colour scheme was set by Emma's branding choices, as she already had a logo and colour selection available as well as a main font.
+Unfortunately, the font she uses in her branding is a Canva exclusive font and as such, we worked together to find one available on Google Fonts that match it closely for consistency.

+(cosy marwhal logo here)
+(color scheme here)

+I chose a fixed top navigation style as it is both consistent accross multiple screen types and is intuative to use and navigate.
+This also allows for easy and maximal display for products and information as there is nothing "inside" the screen where this infomation would be presented.

+(navbar here)

+A wireframe for the initial design concepts can be found in the [technologies](#technologies) section.

 ## Technologies
 **HTML** - To create a basic site skeleton and add the content.
 The site consists of HTML template partials loaded within the **base.html** template.